sisi123Wang/csmGmm_CRC_IBD_reproduce/README.md

 1. Data cleaning

-2. Regional pleiotropy analysis for CRC vs IBD
+2. Regional pleiotropy analysis for CRC vs IBD and Table of Summary of regional pleiotropy analysis across 22 autosomal chromosomes.
    - Run `Regional Analysis Plot.R`
    - Change the package path and file path, for example:
      ```r